diane630/Books-to-Movies-adaptation-Search-Engine/README.md

 ```

 # Overview & Main Results
 The project is based on elastic search, a document-orientated database that provides unstructured search functionality.
 The underlying book and movie data is crawled from IMDB and Goodreads.
-The code base can be divided to 3 parts.
+The code base can be divided to 3 steps.

 ### Crawl raw data:
 Individual scraper files are in "scraper_code folder".
 Cleaned data (url, title, writer, story, character) is stored in "IMDB_goodreads_data folder".